donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 category:
 tags: [jekyl, GitHub pages]
 ---
 This weekend I decided to rebuild my old hop.ie website.
-It was more of a portfolio site and not enough of a blog so I took the opportunity to remake the site to be more focussed.

 I decided to try out [Jekyll][1], a "blog aware, static site generator", as well as [GitHub Pages][2].
 GitHub pages allows you to serve static websites for free.
 It's extremely fast and easy to deploy if you're used to Git.